Online peer-to-peer lender to refund savers if borrowers default

 Peer-to-peer lending is one of several alternative sources of finance that have grown up as banks ration credit in response to tougher capital rules and the economic slowdown.
 The sector's rapid growth has prompted regulators to look at how best to ensure that individuals are aware of the risks and protected.

-Zopa, through which 300 million pounds (299 million pounds) has been lent since it was launched in 2005, said its safeguard measure would reimburse lenders' money on new loans, including interest, if a borrower defaulted.
+Zopa, through which 300 million pounds has been lent since it was launched in 2005, said its safeguard measure would reimburse lenders' money on new loans, including interest, if a borrower defaulted.

 The site has a default rate of less than 1 percent, but co-founder and chief executive Giles Andrews said the change had been driven by feedback from the site's users.